esotka/spartina.genetics/README.md

 ### Figure: admixture plots
 Based on NGSadmix analyses in angsd.
-"R/ngsAdmix.pretty.R"
-"output/ngsAdmix.pretty.pdf"
-"R/ngsAdmix.T.S.POPS.pretty.R"
-"output/ngsAdmix.T.S.POPS.pretty.pdf"
+"R/ngsAdmix.pretty.R" and "output/ngsAdmix.pretty.pdf"  - all sites and 309 individuals
+"R/ngsAdmix.T.S.POPS.pretty.R" and "output/ngsAdmix.T.S.POPS.pretty.pdf" - only the 6 marshes in which tall-vs-short occurs.

 ### Figure: Lnl and deltaK of admixture plots
 Based on 5 independent runs of NGSadmix in angsd
-"R/deltaK.R"
-"output/deltaK.pdf"
+"R/deltaK.R"and "output/deltaK.pdf"